RyuuXS/Reforestation/README.md

-## How many South Americans does it take to change a lightbulb?
-A Brazilian
+## What do you call a boomerang that won't come back?
+A stick.